Student Behaviour and Conduct

 - Theft or possession of stolen property.

-- Any breach of rules and expectations established by Division administrative regulations or a school-based code of conduct.
+- Any breach of rules and expectations established by Division administrative regulations, a school-based code of conduct or Section B1 of this policy.

 D. RESPONSES AND CONSEQUENCES FOR UNACCEPTABLE BEHAVIOUR

-- Unacceptable behaviour may be grounds for disciplinary action.
-Responsive discipline provides the student with an opportunity for critical learning and reflection in the areas of personal accountability and responsibility, the development of empathy, as well as communication, conflict resolution and
+- Responsive and, when appropriate, restorative practices may include opportunities for critical learning and reflection in the areas of personal accountability and responsibility, the development of empathy, as well as communication, conflict resolution and social skills development.
+Unacceptable behaviour may be grounds for disciplinary action.
+Families have a role to play in supporting their child through this process.

 - When a student engages in unacceptable behaviour, responses, interventions and consequences may include, but are not limited to: